 Experience shows that this work is successful when we meet weekly.
 Attending each week is important even if you feel tired or stressed.

 Who I Work With

 I concentrate on helping adults who are experiencing any mental issue.
 I have worked with well-known conditions such as anxiety, depression, eating disorders, self-harm, anger management and difficulties with relationships.
-My speciality is how I work actively and creatively to move to the core of the matter.
+My speciality is how I work actively and creatively and this uncovers the core of the matter.